pnuehrenberg/vassi/docs/source/5_feature_extraction.rst

     display(Table(dataset.observations))

 The dataset consists of groups and can be iterated over.
 Similarly, groups consist of dyads (note the :code:`target` parameter when creating groups/datasets) and can also be iterated over.
-Each of these objects is a :class:`~automated_scoring.dataset.types.mixins.sampleable.SampleableMixin` that provides methods for feature extraction, compatible with our feature extraction workflow.
+Each of these objects is a :class:`~vassi.dataset.types.mixins.sampleable.SampleableMixin` that provides methods for feature extraction, compatible with our feature extraction workflow.

 .. jupyter-execute ::